ITU-BDSA23-GROUP17/Chirp/docs/report.md

 dotnet test
 ```

-Which should start the test
+Which should start the test.

 <a id="ethics"></a>